-

 Are there any government incentive schemes promoting renewable energy (direct or indirect)?
 For example, are there any special tax deductions or subsidies (including Contracts for Difference) offered?
 Equally, are there any disincentives?

 There are no direct government incentive schemes promoting renewable energy in New Zealand, such as special tax deductions, subsidies, contracts for difference or feed-in tariffs.
-Certain small-scale and community-based renewable energy projects have however benefited from grants made available under funds that were established by MBIE under the previous government.
+Certain small-scale and community-based renewable energy projects have however benefited from grants.

-There are no government schemes that are designed to disincentivise investment in renewable energy.
-Whilst the government does not provide subsidies or other financial incentives for renewable energy projects, the government is supportive of renewable energy development in the private sector and aims to ensure that the regulatory framework (for example, the consenting regime) facilitates investment.
+Whilst the Government does not provide direct financial incentives for renewable energy projects, it supports private sector development by aiming to ensure that the regulatory framework facilitates investment (for example, the consenting regime).

 The NZ ETS is New Zealand’s main regulatory tool designed to incentivise the transition towards cleaner energy use by New Zealand businesses.
-The NZ ETS does this by assigning a price to emissions and charging those prices to certain sectors of the economy for the annual greenhouse gases they emit.
-Accordingly, affected businesses are incentivised to electrify their energy use or to otherwise transition to cleaner energy sources.
+The NZ ETS incentivises businesses to transition to lower-emissions energy sources by assigning a price to emissions and charging those prices to certain sectors of the economy for the annual greenhouse gases they emit.
 A significant update was made to the NZ ETS in November 2024, when it was amended to exclude the agriculture sector.
-This change will take effect on the 1 January 2026, when farmers will no longer have to report on their emissions, and 1 January 2027, when farmers will no longer be required to pay for their emissions.
+Accordingly, from January 2026, farmers are no longer required to report on their emissions and, from 1 January 2027, farmers will not be required to pay for their emissions.

-Noting that New Zealand’s electricity generation mix is already highly renewable relative to other countries, electrification and the resulting expected future increase in demand for electricity in New Zealand is a primary driver of the business case for renewable energy development in New Zealand.
+Given New Zealand’s electricity generation mix is already highly renewable relative to other countries, electrification and the resulting expected future increase in demand for electricity in New Zealand is a primary driver of the business case for renewable energy development.

 -